Thomas Lunt

 Trade marks

-Admiral v Admiral Markets (ongoing) – Trade mark and contract dispute concerning the Admiral brand.
+Admiral v Admiral Markets – Trade mark and contract dispute concerning the Admiral brand.

 Virgin v Heineken – Trade mark dispute concerning the use of VIRGIN in relation to low- or no-alcohol beer.